crowdAI/marLo/README_MINIMAL.md

 If the above fails then you may need to install malmo manually:
 Please see [Malmo GitHub](https://github.com/Microsoft/malmo) on how to install Malmo from a binary release or building from source.
 On Linux and MacOS, You will need to include the MalmoPython.so library on your PYTHONPATH.
+Mincraft can be launched from the malmo/Minecraft directory using the launchClient.sh or launchClient.bat script with the -port argument specifying the port.

 ### Install marlo from GitHub